denialromeo/4462-chess-problems/README.md

 Special thanks as well to [Christian Kuhn](http://www.qno.de/bio.html), from whose website I procured polgar.pgn (http://www.qno.de/schach/polgar.zip).

-And finally, special thanks to the maintainers of [Stockfish](https://github.com/official-stockfish/Stockfish#readme), without which this project would have taken years.
+And finally, special thanks to the maintainers of [Stockfish](https://github.com/official-stockfish/Stockfish#readme) and [python-chess](https://python-chess.readthedocs.io/en/latest/index.html); without these, this project would have taken years.